benhoyt/benhoyt.github.com/writings/go-readdir.md

 The short answer is: performance.

 When you call the system functions to read directory entries, the OS typically returns the file name *and* its type (and on Windows, stat information such as file size and last modified time).
-However, the original Go and Python interfaces threw away this extra information, often requiring you to make an additional `stat` call per entry.
+However, the original Go and Python interfaces threw away this extra information, requiring you to make an additional `stat` call per entry.
 System calls [aren't cheap](https://stackoverflow.com/a/6424772/68707) to begin with, and `stat` may read from disk, or at least the disk cache.

 When recursively walking a directory tree, you need to know whether an entry is a file or directory so you know whether to recurse in.
 So even a simple directory tree traversal required reading the directory entries *and* `stat`-ing each entry.
-But if you use the file type information, you can avoid those calls and traverse a directory several times as fast (even dozens of times as fast on network file systems).
+But if you use the file type information the OS provides, you can avoid those `stat` calls and traverse a directory several times as fast (even dozens of times as fast on network file systems).
 See some [benchmarks](https://github.com/benhoyt/scandir#benchmarks) for the Python version.

 Both languages, unfortunately, started with a non-optimal design for reading directories that didn't allow you to access the type information without extra calls to `stat`: [`os.listdir`](https://docs.python.org/3/library/os.html#os.listdir) in Python, and [`ioutil.ReadDir`](https://golang.org/pkg/io/ioutil/#ReadDir) in Go.